NREL/ATHENA-sumo/Congestion_Policies/README.md

 cd ATHENA-siem-sumo/Congestion_Policies/
 jupyter notebook
 ```
 > NOTE: this will ensure your notebook is in the correct kernal.
-If not, change your kernal in the notebook to reflect the environment you just createed.
+If not, change your kernal in the notebook to reflect the environment you just created.